Reba McEntire: Musical styles and legacy

 McEntire's sound has been influenced by the country music of Bob Wills, Merle Haggard, Dolly Parton, Barbara Mandrell, and Patsy Cline.
-In college, McEntire attended local dances at the Oklahoma–Texas border so she could dance to Wills's music, commenting that, "it didn't get any better than dancing to Bob Wills music".
-She also explained Merle Haggard's influence on her career, stating "I had every album he ever put out", and would sing "every song he did", along with her brother, Pake and sister, Susie.
-In addition, her first major hit, "Sweet Dreams" was a remake of Patsy Cline's version of the song, according to McEntire herself.
+In college, McEntire attended local dances at the Oklahoma–Texas border, so she could dance to Wills's music, commenting that, "it didn't get any better than dancing to Bob Wills music".
+She also explained Merle Haggard's influence on her career, stating, "I had every album he ever put out", and would sing "every song he did", along with her brother, Pake and sister, Susie.
+In addition, her first major hit, "Sweet Dreams", was a remake of Patsy Cline's version of the song, according to McEntire herself.

-McEntire's music has been described to not only be built upon traditional country music, but also expand into the genres of country pop, mainstream pop, soul, and R&B. At times, her music has been criticized for moving away from traditional country music.
+McEntire's music has been described not only to be built upon traditional country music, but also expand into the genres of country pop, mainstream pop, soul, and rhythm and blues.
+At times, her music has been criticized for moving away from traditional country music.
 Many music critics have called her music to be "melodramatic", "formulaic", and "bombastic", particularly after her 1988 album Reba.
 Studio releases such as Sweet Sixteen, Rumor Has It, It's Your Call, and Starting Over have been described by these terms.

 McEntire possesses a contralto vocal range and performs "vocal gymnastics" with her voice, a musical technique in which a singer twirls a note around, using their vibrato.
 McEntire has credited Dolly Parton for influencing this trait, stating that she always listened to Parton's records and find her style of vocal gymnastics "so pretty".

 McEntire has often been regarded as one of country music's most influential female vocalists and most beloved entertainers.
 She is highly credited for remaining one of country's most popular female artists for nearly four decades, maintaining her success by continually incorporating contemporary musical sounds without changing her traditional vocal style.
 For numerous artists, she has been credited as an inspiration to their careers in music.
 The Net Music Countdown second-handedly reported, "That influence has manifested itself in many ways.
 As a role model, she's shown others how to handle fame with grace and good humor while never backing down from her values or goals.
 Just as importantly, she's shown others to refuse to accept limitations on what she can do or how much she can achieve."
 McEntire also explained to the online website, "Whatever I'm doing, I feel like I'm representing country music".
 "It's always been my main career, and it's where my loyalties lie.
 I feel like I'm waving the flag of country music wherever I go, and I couldn't be prouder to do it."